What Could Be the Innovation to Come From COVID-19?

 Digital currencies are gaining momentum, too.
 Since the outbreak, there have been some major movements from governments regarding CBDC adoption:

-- 24 March: China completes basic function of ‘top priority’ digital Yuan
+- 24th March: China completes basic function of ‘top priority’ digital Yuan — this project has been in the works for nearly a decade

-- 29th March: Digital Dollar mentioned in three bills in the US
+- 29th March: Digital Dollar mentioned in three bills in the US, boosting its influence in the market

 - 1st April: Banque de France begins experimenting with digital euro